aledesc/servitware-id-v3/README.md

 **Error handling**

-Abstract classes throw exceptions in case of invalid identifiers, depending on the type, these are:
+Classes throw exceptions in case of invalid identifiers, depending on the type, these are:

     - InvalidAlphanumericIdException
     - InvalidNameException
     - InvalidNumericIdException
     - InvalidStructuredAlphanumericIdException

-The concrete classes throw the following exceptions:
+Identifiers classes throw the following exceptions:

     - Invalid_CIF_IdException
     - Invalid_DNI_IdException